-Women are often given the greatest gift and challenge of being the one kids want to be with most.
+Women are often given the greatest gift and challenge of being the one their kids want to be with most.
 Being a mom is hard work, and being a single mother is even harder.

 Nobody does recovery, or motherhood, alone.
 Those who succeed in doing these things have not done it without mistakes.

 Try to focus on what you can do, instead of what you can’t, and take it one step at a time.
+Below, we’ll talk about some ways you can rock recovery while being the best mom you can be.

 Build Community